 - Your application does not adhere to length limits instructed in the application system.

-All remaining applications will undergo peer review by our reviewers.
-Final funding decisions will then be overseen by:
+All remaining applications will undergo peer review by members of our Researcher Grants Peer Review Group and final funding decisions will then be overseen by:

 - Professor Andy Cammidge, University of East Anglia